HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Conclusion

 \section{Conclusion}

-We present HAL3D, the first semantic labeling tool that is designed to operate on fine-grained 3D parts {\em and\/} achieve 100\% labeling accuracy through full label verification by humans, barring human errors.
-Our human-in-the-loop approach is based on active learning, combining deep label prediction and human inputs which iteratively fine-tunes and improves the network prediction.
-Extensive experimental results demonstrate that human efforts are effectively reduced via hierarchical and symmetry-aware active labeling.
+We present HAL3D, the first semantic labeling tool that is designed to operate on fine-grained 3D parts {\em and\/} achieve \rzzz{close to error-free} labeling through full verification by humans, barring human \rzzz{misjudgement}.
+Our human-in-the-loop approach is based on active learning, combining deep label prediction and human inputs to iteratively fine-tune and improve the network prediction.
+Extensive experiments demonstrate that human efforts are effectively reduced via hierarchical and symmetry-aware active labeling.

 HAL3D is currently implemented with DGCNN~\cite{DGCNN} as the label prediction backbone, but it can be readily replaced by PointNet~\cite{PointNet}, which was adopted by PartNet~\cite{mo2019partnet} and NGSP~\cite{jones2022parser}, or a more performant alternative such as Point Transformer~\cite{PtTrans}.
-Also, aside from symmetry, inter-shape part correspondences can also be utilized to reduce labeling costs, assuming that they can be reliably obtained.
+Aside from symmetry, inter-shape part correspondences can also be utilized to reduce labeling costs, assuming that they can be reliably obtained. \rzzz{In addition, our tool does not yet allow splitting of under-segmented parts.
+Since performing such operations by humans is time-consuming, incorporating auto-splitting schemes into HAL3D deserves future consideration.}

 We regard our work as only a preliminary step towards deep active learning for fine-grained structural analysis of 3D shapes.
 A natural focus for future work is to develop a more sophisticated ranking or selection mechanism for label verification and modification to achieve the most effective training for a given level of human effort.